yeule

 The use of guitars provides extra bite and greater emotional range.

 This futurism is equally potent in yeule's visual work.
-In the video for 'dazies,' the singer is depicted broken into parts, vocalising while strewn across a floor with wires protruding from detached limbs.
+In the video for 'dazies,' for instance, the singer is depicted broken into parts, vocalising while strewn across the floor with wires protruding from detached limbs.
 Despite lacking blood, the body has a hauntingly familiar face, not entirely machine, but not entirely human either.

 The driving force behind this aesthetic is the modern sensation of being disembodied online.
-If you spend the majority of your time in cyberspace, "presence" in the real world can feel secondary, and it becomes possible to view oneself as a purely digital being.
-While yeule doesn't claim to be literally mechanical, the singer's work captures how a life spent online can feel that way.
+If you spend the majority of your time in cyberspace, 'presence' in the real world can be secondary, and it becomes possible to view oneself as a purely digital being.
+While yeule doesn't claim to be literally mechanical, the singer's work captures how it feels to be so online.

 This digital existence also informs yeule's non-binary identity.
 In the physical world, we are tethered to our bodies in a very real sense, but in the digital realm no such restrictions apply.
 Online the body is absent.
 On the track 'bloodbunny,' yeule rejoices in this freedom: "Don’t you feel so pure when you don’t have a body?"